 The Clearview AI findings have been released during a period of significant reform in Canadian privacy law.
 Canada and Quebec have both released proposed Bills for comprehensive privacy reform.
 Both include high monetary penalties and fines, to the tune of 4% or 5% of global turnover.

-In the federal privacy Bill C-11, violating consent provisions is grounds for administrative monetary penalties of up to $10M or 3% of global turnover, whichever is higher (sections 93, 94, 13, 14(1)).
-There is also a private right of action (section 106).
-Although the federal Privacy Commissioner will be empowered to recommend AMPs, a new regulatory authority called the Data Tribunal, created in Bill C-11, will be empowered to actually administer them.
-Failure to obtain consent for facial recognition could therefore, in the future if Bill C-11 passes, lead to a risk of significant financial consequences, as well as the reputational consequences of an adverse finding.
+In the federal privacy Bill C-11, violating some elements around consent requirements may potentially be grounds for administrative monetary penalties of up to $10M or 3% of global turnover, whichever is higher.
+There is also a private right of action.
+Although the federal Privacy Commissioner will be empowered to recommend AMPs, a new regulatory authority called the Data Tribunal will be empowered to actually administer them.
+Depending in part on how the Bill develops as it moves through Parliament, contraventions of consent (and other) rules could potentially risk significant financial as well as reputational consequences.

 - View legal overview of Clearview AI findings